Nucaranlaeg/KOTH-random-prisoner/README.md

 `arena.py` is what I'll be using to calculate final scores.
 It pits each bot against each other bot.

 `update.py` will fetch all submitted bots from the contest page.

+Using the flag `--c` or `-constant` will cause games to be played without randomizing the grid between rounds, purely for interest's sake.